Charlotte Elliott: Later years and death

 Elliott was a member of the Church of England.
 In later years, when she was not able to attend public worship, she wrote, "My Bible is my church.
 It is always open, and there is my High Priest ever waiting to receive me.
 There I have my confessional, my thanksgiving, my psalm of praise, and a congregation of whom the world is not worthy – prophets, and apostles, and martyrs, and confessors; in short, all I can want I find there."

-Blue Plaque on the wall outside St Mary's Hall on Eastern Road, Brighton to: The Reverend Henry Venn Elliott 1792-1865 Founder of St Mary's Hall (1836-2009) and his sister Charlotte Elliott 1789-1871 Composer of "Just As I Am" and many other hymns.